a11n/CustomLintRules/README.md

 Detectors scan the development artifacts for one or more issues to report.
 Last but not least you need to register your custom issue(s) in the `CustomIssueRegistry`.

 ### Step 4
 Finally you might want to have a unit test for your custom Lint rules in place.
-I've created a JUnit rule for that purpose and your convenience [2]. `HelloWorldDetectorTest` demonstrates how to test custom Lint rules.
+Since end of July 2015 there is an official lint-tests library available for that purpose.
+[2]. `HelloWorldDetectorTest` demonstrates how to test custom Lint rules.

 That’s it.